maxfierke/turingpi2-frankenkernel-alarm/README.md

 ## Compiling The Packages

 This repository contains pre-configured and patched Arch Linux packages for the relevant SoCs.
-The Linux kernel and U-Boot are based off the **rock64** variants, already available in Arch Linux ARM, with patches provided from various sources for each SoC.
+The Linux kernel and U-Boots are based off the multi-platform AArch64 kernel from Manjaro ARM, which is based on the kernel already available in Arch Linux ARM, with patches provided from various sources for relevant SoCs and additional configuration for Tegra devices.

 ### Download This Repository